10 Best X (Twitter) Alternatives You Must Check Out In 2025

 Anonymous posting allowed

 If you are shocked to see Discord on this list, we have a case to make here.
-Discord is the most popular chat app used by gamers, but it has expanded beyond what it was originally famous for.
+You know Discord as the chat app for nerds and gamers.
+But it has expanded beyond what it was originally famous for.
 With community-based servers, Discord has emerged as the latest platform to engage and be updated about the latest news related to your favorite topics.

-While Discord and Twitter are miles apart in terms of features, both platforms are great for niche communities.
-On Discord, you can chat with others using text, audio, or video in real-time, join community servers for discussion, host watch parties, etc.
+While Discord and Twitter are miles apart in their approach, both happen to be a great hub for interactions.
+On Discord, you can chat with others using text, audio, or video in real time.
+You can also join community servers for discussion, host watch parties, etc. You can even text someone privately in the DMs.
+Though the interface of Discord is a complete departure from what you are used to on X.

 ProsCons